Disentangled Representation Learning for Parametric Partial Differential Equations: DisentangO

-Conversely, solving an inverse PDE problem involves reconstructing the underlying full or partial PDE information from PDE solutions, where one seeks to construct an inverse map:

-Unfortunately, solving an inverse problem is typically more challenging due to the ill-posed nature of the PDE model.
+Conversely, solving an inverse PDE problem involves reconstructing the underlying full or partial PDE information from PDE solutions, where one seeks to construct an inverse map: Unfortunately, solving an inverse problem is typically more challenging due to the ill-posed nature of the PDE model.
 In general, a small number of function pairs $(\ub,\fb)$ from a single system does not suffice in inferring the underlying parameter field $\bb$, making the inverse problem generally non-identifiable~\citep{molinaro2023neural}.

-Herein, we propose a novel neural architecture to alleviate the curse of ill-posedness without requiring prior knowledge.
-The key ingredients are: 1) the construction of a multi-task NO architecture, which solves both the forward (physics prediction) and inverse (physics discovery) problems simultaneously from multiple systems, and 2) a generative model to disentangle the features from NO parameters that contain critical information of $\bb$.
+Herein, we propose a novel neural architecture to alleviate the curse of ill-posedness \YY{without access to the exact governing partial differential equation (PDE).
+The key ingredients are: 1) the construction of a multi-task NO architecture, which solves both the forward (physics prediction) problems simultaneously from multiple PDE systems with different hidden parameters; 2) a generative model to disentangle the key features from NO parameters that contain critical information of $\bb$, as the inverse (physics discovery) problem solver.}